Cloverport, Kentucky: History

 In 1892 Cloverport became the home of the maintenance shops for the Louisville, Henderson, and St. Louis Railroad.
 The town raised $20,000 to bring the shops and donated ten acres for the location.
 The shops employed two hundred men at one time.
-The shop burned down on March 13, 1916 but was rebuilt.
+The shop burned down on March 13, 1916, but was rebuilt.
 The shops stayed open until 1929 when the Louisville, Henderson and St. Louis was bought out by the Louisville and Nashville Railroad.
 The city and railroad company went to federal court in Louisville with the city trying to force the shops to stay open or for the railroad to pay the city back the original $20,000 that was raised for the shops plus $30,000 in interest.
 The dispute was settled out of court with the railroad paying back the original $20,000 plus returning the ten acres of land to the city.
 The city turned the land into an athletic park and a waste treatment facility.

 Former United States Supreme Court Justice Wiley Blount Rutledge was born at nearby Tar Springs on July 20, 1894.
 Rutledge was the son of the pastor of Cloverport's Baptist church.

-On March 13, 1901 a fire swept through the city leaving about half of the residents homeless and destroying almost all of the business buildings, including two full American Tobacco Company warehouses.
-Damage was estimated to be over $500,000.
+On March 13, 1901, a fire swept through the city leaving about half of the residents homeless and destroying almost all of the business buildings, including two full American Tobacco Company warehouses.
+The Lucille Memorial Presbyterian Church, whose congregation had just paid off the mortgage, was burned down as was the Methodist church.
+Damage was estimated to be over $500,000 in the city.

 In 1903, The Murray Roofing Tile Company started a tile plant in the city.
 In 1959 the company merged with other companies to form the Ceramic Tile Division of National Gypsum.
 This division then became known as American Olean Tile Company.

-Another fire struck Cloverport on March 14, 1910 and destroyed many homes on the east side of town.
+Another fire struck Cloverport on March 14, 1910, and destroyed many homes on the east side of town.
 At the time, the closest fire truck was in Owensboro and men from the Louisville, Henderson, and St. Louis Railroad repair yard were credited with saving many homes.

+The Methodist church on Elm Street burned down in 1943.
+Two years later the congregation moved into a renovated building at the intersection of Main Street and Elm Street and was named Grant Memorial Church for their minister, Rev. W. A. Grant.
+In 1971, Grant Memorial's congregation merged with Lucille Memorial Presbyterian church and the Evangelical United Brethren Church to form Cloverport United Methodist Church.
+This combined congregation purchased land for their new building in 1972 at their current site on south Elm Street.

+Every August the town sponsors a festival named for Sacajawea who is purported to have stopped in the town during her journeys.

 In 2003, the National Park Service transferred the Cloverport Access Site to the city so that a community riverfront park could be developed.
 The property included the boat ramp on Clover Creek and 15.7 acres of property.